AMC Matador: Barcelona

-For 1977 and 1978, the "Barcelona II" coupe featured a padded Landau roof and opera windows, styling cues that were favored at that time by buyers in the highly popular two-door "personal luxury" market segment.
-At first, it was available in only one distinctive two-tone paint pattern consisting of Golden Ginger Metallic with Sand Tan.
+For 1977 and 1978, the "Barcelona II" coupe featured a padded Landau roof with opera windows and pillow-top seats with velour upholstery.
+These styling cues and interior trims were favored at that time by buyers in the highly popular two-door "personal luxury" market segment.
+Initial production was available in only one distinctive two-tone paint pattern consisting of Golden Ginger Metallic with Sand Tan.
+A hood ornament featuring a stylized version of the Coat of arms of Barcelona came with the package.

 The Barcelona included numerous comfort and appearance upgrades in addition to the extensive standard equipment that came on all Matadors.
 The special items were: individual reclining seats in velveteen crush fabric with woven accent stripes, custom door trim panels, unique headliner, 24 oz carpeting, special "Barcelona" medallion on glove box door and front fenders, two-tone paint, headlight bezels painted accent color, two-tone finished 15-inch slot styled wheels, body-colored front and rear bumpers with rubber guards and nerf strips, landau padded vinyl roof, opera quarter windows with accents, dual remote control mirrors painted body color, black trunk carpet, rear sway bar, GR78x15 radial whitewall tires.
 The standard roll-down rear quarter windows were converted into fixed "opera windows" with fiberglass covers over the stock openings that were finished with padded vinyl inside and out.

-For the 1978 model year, the Barcelona package came in a second color scheme: an Autumn Red Metallic on Claret Metallic combination.
+For the 1978 model year, the Barcelona package came in a second color scheme: an Autumn Red Metallic on Claret Metallic combination, with plush red interior.
 The 258-cubic-inch six with automatic remained standard, but the 360-cubic-inch became the only V8 option.
 Production for this final year was 2,006 coupes.

 Motor Trend magazine road tested a 1977 Barcelona II coupe and found it to be equal to all in the objective areas, as well as one of the most distinctive vehicles on the road that "makes a good deal of sense... if you're not put off by the Matador's unique lines."